 Applying for markets

-Why do I need market stall insurance?
+Why do I need insurance for my market stall business?

 A Public and Products Liability policy is designed to not only pay compensation for valid claims, but also assist with defending a claim brought against you.